panaC/opds-server-firebase/README.md

         - query: 'id': id string in webpub metadata identifier
     - GET : get the webpub
         - query: 'id': id string in webpub metadata identifier
-        - no query and no body : returns an array of all publications in db
+        - no query and no body : returns an array of all webpubs in db
 - /feed
     - GET : get the odps2 feed
 - /generate